 Set Current Location

 Soft blue swirls of mineral-rich water and gently billowing steam that rises from the water's surface make up the magnificence of the Blue Lagoon.
 A gigantic geothermal spa that has effectively ridden numerous individuals of skin ailments, this man-made lagoon is one of Iceland's finest, and most visited attractions.
 Situated on a large lava field, the water in the lagoon is typically fed by the output of Svartsengi, a geothermal power plant that lies adjacent to the lagoon.
 Sulfur and silica are prime ingredients that lend the warm waters of the lagoon its curative powers, drawing eager visitors from across the world.
 Visitors can apply the famous silica mud mask and see its skin-restorative powers for themselves, or feel the warm gush of the lagoon's waterfalls as it takes away any semblance of soreness from their muscles.
-There is also a sauna room, a restaurant on site.
+There is also a sauna room, and a restaurant on site.

 The Therme Vals is a popular thermal spring spa complex which also has a hotel on its premises.
 This place was the creation and brainchild of award winning architect Peter Zumthor.
 It is a famous tourist attraction as it is the only natural thermal springs in this particular area of Graubunden Canton.
 Peter built this place with a unique look which was basically to make it look like a cave or a quarry building.
 Therme Vals offers various spa treatments to suit your needs, visit their website to know more about this.